 Another defining feature of a backcountry boot is its walk/hike mode.
 With a flip of a lever along the spine of the boot, you can control the flexibility of the cuff.
 Opened up, the boot should have sufficient range of motion for climbing.
 And locked into place, it resembles a standard downhill design with enough stiffness to transfer power to the bindings and skis.
 The competing demands of weight and flexibility on the climb, with stiffness and control on the descent, means alpine touring boots are complex and incorporate high-end materials like Grilamid and carbon fiber.
 This leads to expensive price tags that often exceed $600, but a quality design that fits your feet well can be an amazing partner for exploring the backcountry.

-In a perfect world, an alpine touring boot would be both lightweight and flexy on the uphill, and stiff and supportive when bombing down steep terrain.
+In a perfect world, an alpine touring boot would be both lightweight and flexible on the uphill, and stiff and supportive when bombing down steep terrain.
 We don't live in a perfect world, however, and although some boots come close, the reality is that you'll always be sacrificing a bit of downhill prowess for uphill comfort or vice versa.
 As a result, we've put backcountry ski boots into three general categories: "ultralight" for those that prioritize climbing efficiency and low weight above all else, "sidecountry" for those that want alpine-worthy downhill performance, and "all-around" for boots that try to achieve that elusive all-in-one solution.
 Below we break the styles down in greater detail.

 Ultralight (Ski Mountaineering)

-More than any other style of touring boot, ultralight designs for ski mountaineering (skimo) or deep backcountry exploration prioritize uphill travel.
+More than any other style of touring boot, ultralight designs for ski mountaineering or deep backcountry exploration prioritize uphill travel.
 They are characterized by a minimalist build, high cuff rotation (often both lateral and vertical), minimal buckles, crampon compatibility, tech binding fittings, and grippy soles.
 The low weight and increased motion of these boots can make skiing down feel a little insecure, especially on icy or hard-packed terrain.
 Thus, these boots are perfect for long days in the mountains when uphill travel or long mileage is the goal, and certainly not for frequent use in bounds.
-The Arc'teryx Procline Carbon and Salomon S/Lab X-Alp are two of our favorite ultralight boots.
+The Arc'teryx Procline AR Carbon and Salomon S/Lab X-Alp are two of our favorite ultralight boots.

 All-Around (Alpine Touring)

 In between the extremes of ski mountaineering and sidecountry designs is our all-rounder alpine touring category.
-This term describes a standard day of skiing in the backcountry: you're probably not attempting to set any FKTs (Fastest Known Time), and your ascent is likely completely human powered.
+This term describes a standard day of skiing in the backcountry: you're probably not attempting to set any FKTs (Fastest Known Time), but your ascent is likely completely human powered.
 For this healthy mix of downhill and uphill, you need a boot that can excel at both—that proverbial perfect world.
 Alpine touring boots are characterized by this balance, with lightweight builds, a high range of motion in walk mode, a stiff ski mode, crampon and tech binding compatibility, and grippy soles.
-A boot like the Scarpa Maestrale RS (and women's Scarpa Gea) is able to pull off all of these features.
+A boot like the Scarpa Maestrale RS (and women's Scarpa Gea RS) is able to pull off all of these features.
 This best-of-both-worlds scenario tends to warrant a higher price tag, but for folks who seek a true backcountry experience with big ups and downs, it's worth the investment.

 The weight of a ski boot makes a huge difference for comfort and maintaining energy throughout a day in the mountains.
-Whereas the typical weight of an alpine ski design can hover around a hefty 11 pounds per pair, an average backcountry model weighs around 7 pounds and can drop as low as 3 pounds for a ski mountaineering set.
-If travelling uphill comfortably and efficiently is the goal—without overly compromising on the descent—there are a number of excellent options in the 5 to 7-pound range.
+Whereas the typical weight of an alpine ski boot design can hover around a hefty 11 pounds per pair, an average backcountry model weighs around 7 pounds and can drop as low as 3 pounds for a ski mountaineering set.
+If traveling uphill comfortably and efficiently is the goal—without overly compromising on the descent—there are a number of excellent options in the 5 to 7-pound range.
 For short tours or strong riders who prioritize downhill performance (including sidecountry enthusiasts), you should have approximately 8 pounds and under for the pair as a good benchmark.
 When you creep above that point, uphill travel can become an uncomfortable and overly exhausting activity.

 Backcountry ski boots tend to be less stiff than alpine boots for a number of reasons.
 First, backcountry skiers are more likely to seek out powder than hard snow, and a boot with more give will perform better in these conditions.
 Second, speed is harder to generate and of less priority in the backcountry.
 And third, touring boots typically are manufactured with lighter materials, which makes them softer in general.
 Because of this, a backcountry ski boot's flex rating won't always translate perfectly to the flex rating of an alpine ski boot (for example, a backcountry boot with a stated flex of 110 might feel slightly softer than an alpine ski boot with the same given flex number).
 Below are some general recommendations for ski boot flex based on ability level: